10up/ElasticPress/README.md

 The goal of ElasticPress is to integrate WordPress with Elasticsearch.
 This plugin integrates with the [WP_Query](http://codex.wordpress.org/Class_Reference/WP_Query) object returning results from Elasticsearch instead of MySQL.

 There are other Elasticsearch integration plugins available for WordPress.
 ElasticPress, unlike others, offers multi-site search.
-Elasticsearch is a complex topic and integrating with it results in complex problems.
+Elasticsearch is a complex topic and integration results in complex problems.
 Rather than providing a limited, clunky UI, we elected to instead provide full control via [WP-CLI](http://wp-cli.org/).

 ## Installation